icopy-site/awesome/docs/awesome/free-for-dev.md

   * [IPTrace](https://iptrace.io) — An embarrassingly simple API that provides reliable and useful IP geolocation data for your business.
   * [konghq.com/](https://konghq.com/) — API Marketplace and powerful tools for private and public APIs.
 With the free tier, some features are limited such as monitoring, alerting and support
   * [MailboxValidator](https://www.mailboxvalidator.com) — Email verification service using real mail server connection to confirm valid email.
 Free API plan has 300 verifications per month.
+  * [microlink.io](https://microlink.io/) – It turns any website into data such as metatags normalization, beatuy link previews, scraping capabilities or screenshots as a service.
+250 reqs/day every day free.
   * [monkeylearn.com](https://monkeylearn.com/) — Text analysis with machine learning, free 300 queries/month
   * [OCR.Space](https://ocr.space/) — An OCR API which parses image and pdf files returning the text results in JSON format.
 25,000 requests per month free.
   * [parsehub.com](https://parsehub.com/) — Extract data from dynamic sites, turn dynamic websites into APIs, 5 projects free